translatettip/TTIP/fr/doc11.md

 to protect confidential information or withhold personal identifying information or inappropriate content, in which case the Party shall ensure it makes publicly available a version that redacts such information or a summary of the comment that does not contain such information.

 4. In determining the time period during which interested persons may submit comments on the regulation, each Party shall take into account the relevant decisions of the WTO SPS Committee.

 5. Where a regulatory authority of a Party issues any final administrative decision for an SPS regulation, each Party shall also make publicly available:
-(a) the text of the regulation;
+  1. the text of the regulation;
-(b) an explanation of the regulation, including its objectives, and how the regulation achieves those objectives, and the rationale for the material features of the regulation (to the extent different from the explanation provided in accordance with paragraph 1 (c));
+  2. an explanation of the regulation, including its objectives, and how the regulation achieves those objectives, and the rationale for the material features of the regulation (to the extent different from the explanation provided in accordance with paragraph 1 (c));
-(c) the regulatory authority's views on substantive issues raised in the comments; and (d) an explanation of the nature and the reason for any significant revisions to the regulation since the Party made it available for public comment.
+  3. the regulatory authority's views on substantive issues raised in the comments; and
+  4. an explanation of the nature and the reason for any significant revisions to the regulation since the Party made it available for public comment.

 6. Each Party shall publish, in print or electronically, all final SPS regulations in a single official journal or website.
-Each Party shall publish in this single official journal or website the text of any 10
-RESTREINT EU/EU RESTRICTED
-SPS regulation it is developing and that it makes publicly available in accordance with paragraphs 1 and 2.]
+Each Party shall publish in this single official journal or website the text of any SPS regulation it is developing and that it makes publicly available in accordance with paragraphs 1 and 2.]

+[4] [US: Note: Specific exceptional circumstances to be discussed]

-[EU: Article X.8: Elimination of Redundant Control Measures
+### [EU: Article X.8: Elimination of Redundant Control Measures

 1. The Parties recognize each other's competent authorities as responsible to ensure that establishment, facilities and products eligible for exports meet the applicable sanitary or phytosanitary requirements of the importing Party.
 2. The importing Party shall accept establishments or facilities that were authorized and listed by the exporting Party without re-inspection, third party certification or any other additional guarantees.]

-Article X.9 [EU: Audits and Verification] [US: Audit and Inspections] [EU: 1.
+### Article X.9 [EU: Audits and Verification] [US: Audit and Inspections]

+[EU: 1.
 In order to maintain confidence in the effective implementation of the provisions of this Chapter, each Party has the right to carry out an audit or verification, or both, of all or part of the other Party's control system.
 Audits shall follow a systems based approach which relies on the examination of a sample of system procedures, documents or records and, where required, a selection of sites.

 2. The nature and frequency of audits and verifications shall be determined by the importing Party taking into account the inherent risks of the product the track record of past import checks and other available information, such as audits and inspections undertaken by the competent authority of the exporting party.

 3. For the purpose of paragraph 1, the importing Party shall endeavor to rely on audits and verifications undertaken by the competent authority of the exporting Party.

-4. Audits and verifications shall be conducted in accordance with {Annex VII} and in line with internationally agreed guidelines5.
+4. Audits and verifications shall be conducted in accordance with {Annex VII} and in line with internationally agreed guidelines[5].

 5. Verification procedures may include, but are not limited to:
-(a) an assessment of all or part of the exporting Party's total control program, including, where appropriate, reviews of the exporting Party's inspection and audit programs, and (b) on-site checks and inspections of a selection of sites within the scope of the audit.
+  1. an assessment of all or part of the exporting Party's total control program, including, where appropriate, reviews of the exporting Party's inspection and audit programs, and
+  2. on-site checks and inspections of a selection of sites within the scope of the audit.

 6. For the European Union, the European Commission will carry out the verification procedures provided for in paragraph 1.
 The US agencies identified in {Annex I} shall facilitate the performance of these verification procedures by the Commission.
-5 [EU: Internationally agreed guidelines include, but are not limited to Codex Guidance document for the design, operation, assessment and accreditation of food import and export inspection and certification systems (CAC/GL 26-1997); International Standards for Phytosanitary Measure ISPM 20: Guidelines for a phytosanitary import regulatory system.]
-11
-RESTREINT EU/EU RESTRICTED

 7. The US agencies identified in Annex I will carry out the verification procedures provided for in paragraph 1 for the US.
 The European Union shall facilitate the performance of these verification procedures by those agencies.

 8. Any measures taken as a consequence of audits and verifications shall be proportionate to risks identified.
 If so requested, technical consultations regarding the situation shall be held in accordance with Article X.17 {Technical Consultation}.
 The Parties shall consider any information provided through such consultations.

 9. Either Party may publish the results and conclusions of its verification procedures.

 10. Each Party shall bear its own costs associated with the audit or verification.]

 [US: 1.
 Each Party shall conduct any audits of the other Party's competent authorities in accordance with Annex X-C.

+*Note: Annex X-C will be tabled at a later date.*

 2. Each Party recognizes that, in order to verify compliance with applicable SPS measures and any applicable requirements agreed upon by the Parties, a Party may inspect premises, laboratories, and other relevant facilities in the other Party's territory.]

+*[US: Note: provisions to prevent the release of personal privacy and business confidential information, to be considered.]*

+[5] [EU: Internationally agreed guidelines include, but are not limited to Codex Guidance document for the design, operation, assessment and accreditation of food import and export inspection and certification systems (CAC/GL 26-1997); International Standards for Phytosanitary Measure ISPM 20: Guidelines for a phytosanitary import regulatory system.]

-Article X.10: [EU: Export Certificates] [US: Certification] [EU: 1.
+### Article X.10: [EU: Export Certificates] [US: Certification]

+[EU: 1.
 When a party requires an export certificate for the importation of a product, this shall be based on the principles laid down in the international standards of the Codex Alimentarius, the IPPC and the OIE.